From the Olympics to Premier League football, our nation’s passion for sports coverage has never been stronger.

 Alongside your traditional reporting skills, we want you to develop a passion for ideas and creative communication, to seek people out and find the human stories behind the headlines.
 You'll also focus on your intellectual and critical development, study research techniques and gain an understanding of audience theory.

 Broaden your perspectives

-We encourage all students to take part in international study, either through the Erasmus scheme which allows you to spend time at a university almost anywhere in Europe, or through our American exchange programme, in which you will spend a full semester studying at one of our partner universities in the USA:
+We offer the opportunity for internation study through our American exchange programme, in which you will spend a full semester studying at one of our partner universities in the USA: